Rosario (2025 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on four critics, indicating "mixed or average" reviews.

-Alison Foreman of IndieWire gave the film a C+ rating and wrote; Toubia fights hard and gets in some solid scenes that could’ve been worked out on another director’s remix.
-“Rosario” is worth seeing for her and is otherwise mired in pretty good problems to have.
+Alison Foreman of IndieWire gave the film a C+ rating and wrote, "Toubia fights hard and gets in some solid scenes that could’ve been worked out on another director’s remix.
+'Rosario' is worth seeing for her and is otherwise mired in pretty good problems to have."

 Maegan Navarro of Bloody Disgusting gave the film a negative review and gave a rating of 2.5 over 5 and she said; Not even the cultural specificity or inspired creature work can distract from the familiar possession horror trappings here, but it’s also an inoffensive horror effort all around.